chroma-core/chroma/examples/chat_with_your_documents/README.md

 It uses the 2022 and 2023 U.S state of the union addresses as example documents.

 ## How it works

 The basic flow is as follows:

-0. The documents in the `documents` folder are loaded, and embedded and stored line by line in a Chroma collection.
+0. The text documents in the `documents` folder are loaded line by line, then embedded and stored in a Chroma collection.

 1. When the user submits a question, it gets embedded using the same model as the documents, and the lines most relevant to the query are retrieved by Chroma.
 2. The user-submitted question is passed to OpenAI's API, along with the extra context retrieved by Chroma.
 The OpenAI API generates generates a response.